 - Save your changes.

-- Finally, if you’re streaming through a Smart TV app, check if other apps are experiencing similar issues.
-If so, there may be a broader issue with your Smart TV that needs to be addressed.
+- If you’re streaming through a Smart TV app, check if other apps are also having similar issues.
+If so, there might be a wider issue with your Smart TV that needs to be looked at.